peterhinch/micropython-async/TUTORIAL.md

 Where an exception occurs in a coro, it should be trapped either in that coro or in a coro which is awaiting its completion.
 This ensures that the exception is not propagated to the scheduler.
-If this occurred it would stop running, passing the exception to the code which started the scheduler.
+If this occurred the scheduler would stop running, passing the exception to the code which started the scheduler.
+Consequently, to avoid stopping the scheduler, coros launched with `loop.create_task()` must trap any exceptions internally.

 Using `throw` or `close` to throw an exception to a coro is unwise.
 It subverts `uasyncio` by forcing the coro to run, and possibly terminate, when it is still